JulioSimon/docs/tnp-documentation/generic-functionalities.md

 1. **Accessing Media Settings**
    - Log in to the WordPress admin dashboard
    - Navigate to "Settings" > "Media" in the left sidebar menu
-   - [Screenshot Recommended] *Settings menu in the WordPress admin sidebar highlighting the Media option*

 2. **Image Size Configuration**
    - **Thumbnail Size**: Define the dimensions for thumbnail images